microsoftgraph/msgraph-sample-rubyrailsapp/Demos/01-create-app/README.md

 Save all of your changes and restart the server.
 Now, the app should look very different.

 ![A screenshot of the redesigned home page](/Images/create-app-01.png)

+## Next steps

+Now that you've created the basic app, you can continue to the next module, [Create an Azure AD web application with the Application Registration Portal](../02-arp-app/README.md).